danhooke/Python-Tutorials/README.md

 # Tutorial Assignments

 Assignment from the [Earth and Environmental Data Science Tutorial](https://earth-env-data-science.github.io/assignments/more_matplotlib.html) recreating target plots in Matplotlib, using prescribed data (often different from the original data).
+All credit to the authors (Ryan Abernathey, Kerry Key and Tim Crone).

 ## Line plots